 Mr Groser said MPI did not have sufficient staffing, nor did it have a satisfactory communications strategy.

 The minister told Radio New Zealand's Checkpoint programme that the ministry did not have enough resources to cope with expanding trade in Asia.
 He said the Government is now taking steps to address the issue by sending more staff to China.

 Finance Minister Bill English said he doesn't believe anything could have made the Fonterra botulism scare easier to deal with as it was a difficult issue.

 Mr English said there is a good understanding of the importance of food safety issues.

-Next story in Political: Adams rejects criticism over drilling comments
+Next story in Politics: Adams rejects criticism over drilling comments

 Copyright © 2013, Radio New Zealand